I guess you could say I’ve always been a pioneer of slow tourism.

 You don’t have to be a backpacker or digital nomad to be a pioneer of slow tourism.

-Your entire trip can be 4 days long and you can still experience the slow travel, simply by taking the pressure off yourself to see and do everything and just relax and enjoy the time you have.
+Your entire trip can be 4 days long and you can still enjoy the slow travel experience, simply by taking the pressure off yourself to see and do everything and just relax and enjoy the time you have.

 It means that you see more.

-So that pretty much sums up why I believe slow tourism is the future of travel.
-When you travel slowly, not only do you experience the benefits yourself, but you also provide immense benefits to the destination, the locals and the environment.
+When you travel slowly, not only do you experience the benefits yourself, but you also provide immense benefits to the destination, the locals, and the environment.

 If you liked this article and would like to support my work, please click the button above to donate a couple of bucks and buy me a coffee.
 The ad revenue that I receive on this website is minimal, so support from my readers enables me to keep creating content that you (hopefully!) love to read.